OSQP: An Operator Splitting Solver for Quadratic Programs

-We make the distinction between the case in which only the vectors or all data in~\eqref{pb:main} change between subsequent problem instances.
+We make the distinction between cases in which only the vectors or all data in~\eqref{pb:main} change between subsequent problem instances.
 We assume that the problem dimensions $n$ and $m$ and the sparsity patterns of $P$ and $A$ are fixed.

 \paragraph{Vectors as parameters.} If the vectors $q$, $l$, and $u$ are the only parameters that vary, then the KKT coefficient matrix in Algorithm~\ref{alg:osqp_algorithm} does not change across different instances of the parametric program.
 Thus, if a direct method is used, we perform and store its factorization only once before the first solution and reuse it across all subsequent iterations.
 Since the matrix factorization is the computationally most expensive step of the algorithm, this approach reduces significantly the amount of time OSQP takes to solve subsequent problems.
-This class of problems arises very frequently in many applications including linear \gls{MPC} and \gls{MHE}~\cite{Rawlings:2009,Allgower1999}, lasso~\cite{Tibshirani:1996,Candes:2008}, and portfolio optimization~\cite{OPT-001,JOFI:JOFI1525}.
+This class of problems arises very frequently in many applications including linear \gls{MPC} and \gls{MHE}~\cite{Rawlings:2009,Allgower1999}, Lasso~\cite{Tibshirani:1996,Candes:2008}, and portfolio optimization~\cite{OPT-001,JOFI:JOFI1525}.

 \paragraph{Matrices and vectors as parameters.} We separately consider the case in which the values (but not the locations) of the nonzero entries of matrices $P$ and $A$ are updated.
 In this case, in a direct method, we need to refactor the matrix in Algorithm~\ref{alg:osqp_algorithm}.
 However, since the sparsity pattern does not change we need only to recompute the {\em numerical factorization} while reusing the {\em symbolic factorization} from the previous solution.
 This results in a modest reduction in the computation time.
 This class of problems encompasses several applications such as nonlinear \gls{MPC} and \gls{MHE}~\cite{Diehl2009} and sequential quadratic programming~\cite{NW06}.